“Harry,” Hermione said after a drawn-out silence. “This is the most ridiculous idea I’ve ever heard.”

 “What do you want, Potter?”
 Snape asked without raising his eyes from the parchment he was reading.

 Should he ask how Snape was feeling?
 Mention the Prince?
-“I wanted to know who killed Mrs Hicklebottom.
+Finally, he settled on, “I wanted to know who killed Mrs Hicklebottom.
 Was it her sister?”

 “You don’t think it was the duplicitous butler?”
 Snape asked after a moment of silence.